 Home Building Summary:

 While building your custom home can be time consuming, you are more likely to get your dream home this way.
 If you decide building a home is the best option for you, make sure to follow a detailed checklist to avoid unexpected surprises.

-– It is hard to make upgrades on an already completed home.
-You may not get exactly what you want when it comes to the layout of house, and changing an already established floor plan can be expensive and a lot of work.
-If you have a detailed layout already in mind, building may be a better option for you.
+- It is hard to make upgrades on an already completed home.
+You may not get exactly what you want when it comes to the layout of the house, and changing an already established floor plan can be expensive and a lot of work.
+If you have a detailed layout already in mind, building a custom home may be a better option for you.

 - Older homes may also be functionally obsolete.
 Building additional bathrooms and updating outdated kitchens are pricey projects.
 For these types of home improvement jobs, you often will need to hire a knowledgeable builder, which will add to the overall cost of the house.

 - When you purchase an older home, you are getting all of the previous owner’s ideas of what their perfect home looks like.
 You will spend extra time and money on renovating floors, changing paint colors, or removing tacky wallpaper.
 Make sure you consider these costs when building your home budget.

 - An old home has its set of quirks and peculiarities.
 It takes new owners time to figure out the kinks and fix each issue.
 Whether it is creaking floors, leaky pipes, or drafty windows, older homes often come complete with a list of necessary projects.

 Home Buying Summary:

 You may decide to skip the long process of home building and instead opt for buying a house in an already established neighborhood.
 This route probably has fewer surprises for the buyer and gives you better location choices when it comes to good school districts and convenient shopping areas.
 If you decide to buy, check out this list of tried and true home buying tips.

 Making the Right Decision For Your Family